phoenix-chronobiology/phoenix-chronobiology.github.io/docs/glossary.md

 <span id="acrophase">acrophase</span>
 : [statistics]
 :   1.
-Measure of timing of a rhythm in relation to a defined reference time point selected by the investigator (e. g., local midnight for circadian rhythms); used for data which can be described by the fitting of a mathematical model, e.g., a cosine curve, and represents the crest time of the cosine curve best fitting to the data; may be expressed in (negative) degrees as the lag from the acrophase reference (360&deg;C =1 period) or in calendar time units (e.g., hours and minutes for circadian rhythms, days or months for infradian rhythms). (source: [AAMCC](http://www.aamcc.net/glossary.htm){: target="_blank" })
-    2. _n_.
-The time at which the peak of a rhythm occurs.
-Note: Originally, acrophase referred to the phase angle of the peak of a cosine wave fitted to the raw data of a rhythm (time series).
-When the term is applied to the actual rhythm, the acrophase will likely vary from cycle to cycle.
-Unit of measurement: hours (h) or degrees of circumference (&deg;) in relation to an absolute or arbitrary reference.
-Caveat: The official units of time and of plane angle in the International System of Units are, respectively, the second and the radian. // Cf. [cosinor](#cosinor) and [peak](#peak). (source: [circadian.org](http://www.circadian.org/dictionary.html){: target="_blank" })
+The time at which the peak of a rhythm occurs, relative to a defined reference timepoint selected by the investigator (e. g., local midnight for circadian rhythms).
+    1. The phase angle of the peak of a cosine wave fitted to the raw data of a rhythm (time series).

+: Used for a cosine wave fitted to the raw data of a rhythm (time series).
+Can be either used for the best-fit curve or applied to the actual rhythm, in which case the acrophase will likely vary from cycle to cycle.

-    3. The lag between the reference time (midnight, or 0000 hours in a 24-hour day) and the time of the rhythm's crest.
+: Units of measure:

+    * Angular measurement: degrees, radians
+    * Time measurement: seconds, minutes, hours, days, months, years, decades, centuries, with minutes and hours for [circadian](#circadian) rhythms, days or months for [infradian](#infradian) rhythms
+    * Episodic measurment: number of heart beats, number of respirations&hellip;

+: _ref_: [AAMCC](http://www.aamcc.net/glossary.htm){: target="_blank" }, [circadian.org](http://www.circadian.org/dictionary.html){: target="_blank" }

 <span id="activity-of-daily-living">activity of daily living (ADL)</span>
 : [medicine]